Master of Arts in ICT Policy and Regulation (MA ICTPR)

 Registrations to attend individual MA ICTPR courses, for non-degree purposes, are also accepted.

-The degree convenor is LINK Centre Director Dr. Lucienne Abrahams, email@example.com, who can assist with academic queries.
-The Wits University Student Enrolment Centre firstname.lastname@example.org, tel: +27-11-717-1888, will assist you with your application.
+The Degree Convenor is LINK Centre Director Dr. Lucienne Abrahams, email@example.com, who can assist with academic queries.
+The Wits University Student Enrolment Centre, tel: +27-11-717-1888, will assist you with your application.
+Administrative queries can be directed to the LINK Centre's Short Course and Degree Coordinator, Nokhanyo Yolwa, on firstname.lastname@example.org.